Easy Peasy Squash Soup for Two

 - Place the lid on the InstaPot or Crock-Pot.

-- For the InstaPot: Make sure the knob is set to “seal”.
-Cook on High Pressure for 10 minutes, and do a quick release of the steam once it is finished.
+Make sure the knob is set to “seal”.
+Cook on High Pressure for 10 minutes, and then do a quick release of the steam once it is finished.

-- Once the soup is finished cooking, use an immersion blender to blend the soup until it is smooth.
+9. Once the soup is finished cooking, use an immersion blender to blend the soup until it is smooth.
 (I got mine on Amazon for $16.99!
-Find yours, here!)
-If you don’t have an immersion blender, you can use a good ole’ blender, but you may have to do it in batches.
-Just make sure the lid is on all the way, this stuff is hot!
+So find yours, here!)
+But if you don’t have an immersion blender, you can use a good ole’ blender.
+But you may have to do it in batches.
+So just make sure the lid is on all the way.
+This stuff is so hot!

-- Once the soup is blended to your liking, pour in the frozen peas (optional–they add a nice texture and sweetness) and allow them to warm up with the soup.
+10. Once the soup is blended to your liking, pour in the frozen peas (optional–they also add a nice texture and sweetness) and then allow them to warm up with the soup.

-- Top with fresh cream, cinnamon, and seasonings of your choice.
-Serve with a side of your favorite crusty bread.
+11. Top with fresh cream, cinnamon, and seasonings of your choice.
+Then serve with a side of your favorite crusty bread.
 Enjoy!

-Feel free to double the recipe.
-It freezes great and is a perfect make-ahead meal for those early days when the baby takes up all of your energy!
+Also feel free to double the recipe.
+In fact, it freezes great and is a perfect make-ahead meal for those early days when the baby takes up all of your energy!

 Written by: Kaleigh Eastep